sigmoidF1: A Smooth F1 Score Surrogate Loss for Multilabel Classification: Experimental Setup

 \subsection{Learning framework}

-The learning framework consists of two parts: a pretrained deep neural network and a classification head (see Figure \ref{fig:architecture}); different loss functions are computed in the classification head.
+Our proposed learning framework consists of two parts: a pretrained deep neural network and a classification head (see Figure \ref{fig:architecture}); different loss functions are computed in the classification head.

-\textbf{Neural network architecture} For the moviePoster image dataset, we use a MobileNetV2~\citep{mobileNet} architecture that was pretrained on ImageNet~\citep{imagenet}.
+\textbf{Neural network architecture.} For the moviePoster image dataset, we use a MobileNetV2~\citep{mobileNet} architecture that was pretrained on ImageNet~\citep{imagenet}.
 This network architecture is typically used for inference on small computing devices (e.g., smartphones).
 We use a version of MobileNetV2 already stripped off of its original classification head~\citep{mobileNetV2}.
-For the three text datasets, we use DistilBert~\citep{distilBert} as implemented in Hugging Face.
+For the three text datasets, we use DistilBERT~\citep{distilBert} as implemented in Hugging Face.
 This is a particularly efficient instance of the BERT model~\citep{DistilBERTModel}.
-For the Pascal-VOC dataset, we use the recent state-of-the-art resnet TresNet~\citep{TresNet} pretrained on ImageNet~\citep{imagenet} and some of the best practices for Pascal-VOC collected in a recent benchmark~\citep{ASL}.
-We use Tresnet-m-21K (while an L and an XL version of the model exist, the code available online did not allow for correct loading of the weights.
-21K stands for Imagenet21K, the larger Imagenet corpus).
-In all cases, we use the final pretrained layer as an embedding of the input.
-To ensure that the results of different loss functions are comparable, we fix the model weights of the pretrained MobileNetV2, DistilBert and TresNet and keep the hyperparameter values that were used to be trained from scratch.
+For the Pascal-VOC and MS-COCO datasets, we use the recent state-of-the-art resnet TresNet~\citep{TresNet} pretrained on ImageNet~\citep{imagenet} and some of the best practices for Pascal-VOC and MS-COCO collected in a recent benchmark~\citep{ASL}.
+We use TresNet-m-21K; 21K stands for Imagenet21K, the larger ImageNet corpus.
+In all cases, we use the final pre-trained layer as an embedding of the input.
+To ensure that the results of different loss functions are comparable, we fix the model weights of the pretrained MobileNetV2, DistilBERT and TresNet and keep the hyperparameter values that were used to be trained from scratch.
+At training time, we optimize with Adam for all three architectures and use In-Place Activated BatchNorm (Inplace-ABN) for TresNet~\citep{inplaceABN}.